Leo-Simpson/c-lasso/paper/paper-long.md

 [43, 47, 74, 79, 84]
 ```

 It is indeed the variables that have been selected with the solution threshold for a fixed lambda, and with stability selection.
+Let us also note that the running time is still very low in our example.

+Those remarks are comforting, but not surprising because in this example the noise is little and the number of variable is still small.